UA Little Rock Professor Builds Trash Boom to Keep Coleman Creek Clean with Sustainability Grant

 One adjunct professor at the University of Arkansas at Little Rock has used his skills and grit to build a trash boom out of recyclable materials to help keep trash and debris out of Coleman Creek.

-Dr. John Czarnecki, an adjunct professor of geology who started teaching at UA Little Rock in 2013 after retiring from a 34-year-career with the U.S. Geological Survey, installed the trash boon on the north side of campus at the beginning of the fall semester.
+Dr. John Czarnecki, an adjunct professor of geology who started teaching at UA Little Rock in 2013 after retiring from a 34-year-career with the U.S. Geological Survey, installed the trash boom on the north side of campus at the beginning of the fall semester.

 The project, funded by a grant from the UA Little Rock Sustainability Committee, aims to enhance the environmental health of Coleman Creek while promoting long-term campus sustainability efforts.